yigitkonur/claude-cto/README.md

 ## 🎯 Why Claude Worker?

-**The Problem:** Claude Code SDK tasks can take minutes or hours to complete.
-Running them blocks your terminal and loses progress if interrupted.
-Sometimes parallel task execution is possible and this enable you to run multiple tasks in parallel.
-You can use Claude Code as CTO and run different execution by using MCP server mode!
+**The Problem:** Claude Code tasks may take a few minutes to finish.
+Running them interactively in your terminal can be time-consuming.
+When possible, you can run tasks in parallel to save time.
+By using Claude Code as a CTO and running it in MCP server mode, you can execute multiple tasks simultaneously.

 **The Solution:** Claude Worker provides a robust task execution system that:

-- ✅ **Runs anywhere** - From lightweight MCP tools to full enterprise deployments
+- ✅ **Runs anywhere** - From lightweight CLI tools to MCP that can be used by another Claude Code
-- ✅ **Never loses work** - SQLite persistence survives crashes
+- ✅ **Never loses work** - SQLite persistence survives crashes (local, accessible DB)
 - ✅ **Scales flexibly** - Process isolation with configurable workers
-- ✅ **Integrates everywhere** - MCP, REST API, CLI, or programmatic
+- ✅ **Integrates everywhere** - MCP, CLI, REST API (not documented) or programmatic

 ## 🏗️ Architecture: Two Modes, One Codebase